un1c0rnr1d3r/sensor-file-parser/README.md

 Sensors with the same name but a different sensor type are not supported.
 This configuration will lead to unexpected behavior.

 Sensor readings are interpreted as floating point values.
 This may cause inaccurate results for very large or very small sensor readings.
 Certain values may not be able to be represented precisely in memory and will be rounded to the nearest floating point value.
-See <https://en.wikipedia.org/wiki/IEEE_754> for more information.
+See [Wikipedia IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) for more information.

 ## Design Suggestions